johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 <br/><br/>

-#### If this still doen't get the installation to work, you can try installing it using Conda & Mamba:
+#### If this still doesn't get the installation to work, you can try installing it using Conda & Mamba:

 For the first module:
 ```bash